wikimedia/mediawiki-extensions-WikibaseMediaInfo/README.md

 ### Federation
 TBD

+### Less variables

+Since Wikimedia UI base variables aren't in core, we require them as a package dependency, then use a shell script to copy them to the `lib` directory.
+To update the base variables, require the new version in package.json and install it, then run `npm run build-lib` to copy the updated file into `lib`.
+Commit the updated files.

+We're including the base variables in our custom variables file, `resources/mediainfo-variables.less`.
+To use them in other files, include `mediainfo-variables.less` rather than directly including the base file itself.

 ## Configuration
 Extension configuration variables are sets of key-value pairs.
 They are documented in more detail in `WikibaseMediaInfo/extension.json`.
 Config